List of Pokémon Trading Card Game sets: Neo Revelation

 Neo Revelation, released in October 2001, is the 11th set of 64 cards in the Pokémon Trading Card Game.
 Its symbol is a representation of the departure of Suicune, Entei, and Raikou from the Burned Tower.

 As of the release of this set, there was at least one card of each of the 251 Pokémon, including the elusive Celebi.
 This set finishes the second generation with Pokémon like Porygon2, Misdreavus, and Raikou.
 In a way, this makes it a counterpart to the Fossil set (which rounded out the original set of 151 Pokémon).
 It also includes three more of the Unown introduced in Neo Discovery.

-Most importantly, this set was the debut of the Shiny Pokémon.
-Shining Pokémon are extremely powerful, but no more than one of each kind is allowed in a deck.
+Most importantly, this set was the debut of Shining Pokémon, which are extremely powerful Basic Pokémon, but no more than one of each kind is allowed in a deck.
 This tradition was short-lived, however, as the Shining Pokémon were present only until the following set, Neo Destiny.
 However, Pokémon Star cards, which function almost identically to Shining Pokémon, were introduced in a later set known as EX Team Rocket Returns.

 Neo Destiny

-Neo Destiny, released in February 2002, is the 12th set of 105 cards in the Pokémon Trading Card Game.
-Its symbol is a blue sparkle above a white sparkle, possibly referring to the Dark and Light Pokémon within this set.
-This set almost completes the Unown alphabet started in Neo Discovery (R was left out, but was eventually given a card in another set years later.
-J was also left out, being a Promo).
+Neo Destiny, released in February 2002, is the 12th set in the Pokémon Trading Card Game.
+The set contains a total of 105 cards in the base set, with 8 additional secret "shining" cards.
+Its symbol is a dark blue sparkle over a light sparkle, referring to both "Dark" and "Light" Pokémon variants within the set.
+This set is the second set with an emphasis on using the words "Dark" and "Light" to coincide with the Pokémon's name text (ex; Light Arcanine, Dark Tyranitar), following the Team Rocket set.

-This set is the second set with an emphasis on Dark Pokémon, though unlike its predecessor, Team Rocket, these Dark Pokémon don't seem to have any influences.
-In this set and only this set, they are counterbalanced by Light Pokémon.
-Whereas Dark Pokémon have low hit points (health) and do a lot of damage, Light Pokémon have high Hit Points and have attacks and other abilities that revolve around support, such as healing damage.